Temporal Straightening for Latent Planning: Visualizations

 \subsection{Distance Heatmaps}

 We plot heatmaps of the Euclidean distances in the embedding space.
 The yellow star represents the target, and we compute the Euclidean distance between its embedding and those of all other states in the maze.
 Blue indicates small values, and red indicates large values.
 With straightening, the latent distance accurately reflects the minimum number of steps required to reach the target.
+We find that spatial and global/aggregated features capture complementary distance information: spatial features preserve local geometry and yield fine-grained, locally discriminative distances, while global/aggregated features provide an informative longer-range signal.

-To compare the distance heatmaps, we compare with ground-truth heatmaps constructed by dividing the mazes into discrete grids and applying the A-star algorithm.
+We compare the distance heatmaps with ground-truth heatmaps constructed by dividing the mazes into discrete grids and applying the A-star algorithm.
 4-neighbor connectivity means each grid cell connects only to up/down/left/right cells.
 8-neighbor connectivity adds the four diagonals (up-left, up-right, down-left, down-right), so paths can cut corners diagonally and distances are usually shorter.